 If the numerous natural disasters in recent weeks have taught us anything, it’s that the more citizens are self-sufficient, the better they fare when Mother Nature runs amok.
 When this self-sufficiency is pursued as a lifestyle, it is known as homesteading.

 Have you noticed that in the aftermath of unexpected and devastating disruptions to modern life, it is frequently the homesteaders who rise up as the everyday heroes?
 I know I have.

 The Cajun navy is a great example of homesteaders in action.
-These are folks whose self sufficiency skills gave them the ability to reach out and and help others in need during the direst of circumstances.
+These are folks whose self-sufficiency skills gave them the ability to reach out and help others in need during the direst of circumstances.

 Let’s take a look at the top 7 reasons why homesteading is becoming a “thing” today no matter whether a family lives in a rural or urban setting.
 In fact, the more our society modernizes and becomes dependent on technology, the more critical these traditional life skills become.

 To learn more about incorporating homesteading skills at your own modern homestead, check out the educational website Steader.

 Snowstorms, hurricanes, and so much else.
 Extended power outages.
 Downed trees.
 The better prepared and skilled you are, the less it HURTS, and the more you can HELP others.

 Especially for kids, homesteading instills work ethic, problem-solving, use of a wide variety of tools and so many other skills.
 It is also the best and most fun way to learn!
 From how to grow broccoli to fixing the brakes, steading creates life skills that cannot be lost or replaced.
 They are skills that serve as a safety net for children for their entire lives.

 Homesteaders turn resource-consuming areas into resource-producing paradises.
 Homesteading can save money and time while turning your land into something worth living in!
 A homestead can be a haven in the modern world, a place to rejuvenate mind, body, spirit, and even your microbiome!